-Parkinson’s is a degenerative disease which affects the brain and central nervous system.
+Parkinson’s is a degenerative disease that affects the brain and central nervous system.
 It mostly affects the part of the brain that controls body movement.

 Parkinson’s damages the brain cells that are responsible for producing the neurotransmitter dopamine.
 Without dopamine, which carries important messages to other parts of the brain and body, brain cells can’t function properly and may even die off.

-This causes a loss in motor capabilities (body movement) as well as a decline in automatic functions like blinking, smiling, or swinging your arms when you walk.
+This causes a loss of motor capabilities (body movement) as well as a decline in automatic functions such as blinking, smiling, or swinging your arms when you walk.

 Symptoms of Parkinson’s primarily affect how the body moves, which significantly changes daily life for both you and your older adult.